When are epsilon-nets small?: Introduction

 \begin{thmx}[Gine and Koltchinskii \cite{Gine06}, Hanneke \cite{Hanneke14}] Theorems \ref{thmvc} and \ref{vcbound} hold with a sample of size $ m = O\big(\frac{d\log\tau(\eps) + \log\frac{1}{\delta}}{\eps}\big). $ \end{thmx}

 Observe that, since $\tau(\eps) \le \frac{1}{\eps}$, Theorem \ref{Koltch} is an improvement over Theorem \ref{vcbound}.
 We refer to \cite{Balcan13, Gine06, Hanneke14} where many examples with $\tau(\eps) = o(\frac{1}{\eps})$ are provided.
 The same result may be directly translated to the range spaces.
-However, we show that in many cases when $\tau(\eps)$ is smaller than $\frac{1}{\eps}$ it is possible to construct nets of sizes significantly smaller than what is guaranteed by Theorem \ref{Koltch}.
-The result of Theorem \ref{Koltch} is very specific to i.i.d. sampling and does not cover the situation when one is able to choose points in a more clever way.
+However, we show that in many cases where $\tau(\eps)$ is smaller than $\frac{1}{\eps}$ it is possible to construct nets of sizes significantly smaller than what is guaranteed by Theorem \ref{Koltch}.
+The result of Theorem \ref{Koltch} is very specific to i.i.d. sampling and does not cover the situation where one is able to choose points in a more clever way.

 \emph{Active learning} is a particular framework within Statistical Learning.
 As before, there is an instance space $\mathcal{X}$ and a label space $\mathcal{Y} := \{-1, 1\}$ and a set $\mathcal{F}$ of classifiers mapping $\mathcal{X}$ to $\mathcal{Y}$.
 In the the realizable case, there is a target function $f^* \in \mathcal{F}$ and a sample $(x_i, f^*(x_i))_{i = 1}^n$.
 In the pool-based active learning, we define an active learning algorithm as an algorithm taking as input a budget $n \in \mathbb{N}$, and proceeding as follows (compare with \emph{passive learning} described in the previous section).
-The algorithm initially has access to the unlabeled independent {infinite} data sequence $x_1, x_2, \ldots$ distributed according to $\PP$.
-The algorithm may select an index $i_1$ and request to observe the label $y_{i_1}:=f^*(x_{i_1})$.
+The algorithm initially uses an unlabeled independent { infinite} data sequence $x_1, x_2, \ldots$ distributed according to $\PP$.
+At time $i$, the algorithm may select an index $i_1$ and request to observe the label $y_{i_1}:=f^*(x_{i_1})$.
 The algorithm observes the value of $y_{i_1}$, and if $n \ge 2$, then based on both the unlabeled sequence and $y_{i_1}$, it may select another index $i_2$ and request to observe $y_{i_2}$.
 This continues for at most $n$ rounds.

 In the realizable case the algorithm named CAL (named after Cohn, Atlas, and Ladner \cite{Chon92}) is by now the most studied.
 We refer the reader to \cite{Hanneke14} for the exact definition and the analysis of this learning procedure (cf. also Appendix~\ref{cal}).